A refinement of Reznick's Positivstellensatz with applications to quantum information theory: Introduction

 The main contribution of this work is to make precise the deep connection between Reznick-type Positivstellens\"atze and quantum information theory by recasting the classical proofs of the former in the linear algebraic language of the latter.
 As a byproduct of our careful analysis of this correspondence, we slightly improve the bounds on the exponents needed in the Positivstellens\"atze and in exponential de Finetti theorems, following \cite{harrow2013church}.

-When finishing our article we learned of the recent work by Fang and Fawzi \cite{fang2019sum} improving the convergence rates of sums-of-squares hierarchies by polynomial techniques related to Reznick's ideas.
+When finishing our article we learned of the recent work by Fang and Fawzi \cite{fang2020sum} improving the convergence rates of sums-of-squares hierarchies by polynomial techniques related to Reznick's ideas (see also \cite{faybusovich2004global,doherty2012convergence} for other papers analyzing the speed of convergence of SDP hierarchies for polynomial optimization).
 While our work is also based on these ideas, our focus is quite different.
 Instead of estimating when a polynomial is a sum-of-squares we are interested in the particular form of the decomposition that is central in Reznick's work.
 However, it would be interesting to see if the techniques of Fang and Fawzi could also lead to new results in this direction.
 We shall keep this question for future study.

 Our paper is organized as follows.
 In Section \ref{sec:preliminaries} we introduce the correspondence between bi-Hermitian homogeneous multi-variable polynomials and Hermitian operators acting on the symmetric subspace of a tensor power, emphasizing the direct correspondence between analytical and algebraic operations.
 Sections \ref{sec:PSS-C} and \ref{sec:PSS-R} contain the proofs of the complex, resp.~real Positivstellens\"atze.
 In Section \ref{sec:exp-deF} we discuss exponential de Finetti theorems.
 The Appendices contain results on Hilbert identities and complex spherical designs used in the proofs.